ntheile/StrapUp.Forms/README.md

 To use these controls on iOS goto the AppDelegate.cs and add the following code before LoadApplication:
 `StrapUp.Forms.Controls.Init.Controls();`

+I have tested targeting Profile 111 for iOS, Android and UWP apps.

 Card View
 ----------